• Home

 Background

 Eastern European music got me hooked on the clarinet’s fluid and soulful sound.
 That was in 2016.
-I had switched from clarinet to sax in 1964.
+At the age of 12, I switched from clarinet to sax.
 But now, to my amazement, I craved a clarinet.
 But I have a weak jaw joint.
 Playing a reed hurts my head if it isn’t extra-easy to blow (low resistance).
 So, I bought a new clarinet, and asked for the easiest-blowing mouthpiece.
 It wasn’t.
 I asked distributors, makers, famous technicians, Google past midnight … I couldn’t get a straight answer.
 I had to figure it out for myself.
 I soon discovered that it’s not about the mouthpiece.
 The instrument is a synergistic system in which everything matters.

 Over a four-year period, I found ways to optimize the clarinet for less blowing resistance and less fatigue, while maintaining and even improving its sound.
 I also developed modifications for some sax-like fingerings.
 My clients include beginners, re-beginners, and advanced players, from nine to eighty years of age.